-Here are the stories and photos planned by AP's bureaus in California today.
+Here are the stories and photos planned by AP's bureaus in California today and during the upcoming week.
 The California News Digest will move at 1 p.m. and an Add at 4 p.m.
 All times are Pacific.
 Editors will be advised if a story listed here will not move.
 AP stories, along with the photos that accompany them, can also be obtained from http://www.apexchange.com.